-The Company implemented an Employee Share Option Scheme ("ESOS") on 2 August 2005 for a period of five (5) years from the date of implementation and the ESOS was extended for another five (5) years from 1 August 2010.
+The Company implemented an Employee Share Option Scheme ('ESOS') on 2 August 2005 for a period of five (5) years from the date of implementation and the ESOS was extended for another five (5) years from 1 August 2010 to 1 August 2015.
 The ESOS is governed by the by-laws which were approved by the shareholders on 30 May 2005.
+The ESOS has expired on 1 August 2015.

-The salient features and other terms of the ESOS are disclosed in Note 27 to the financial statements.
+The salient features and other terms of the ESOS are disclosed in Note 26 to the financial statements.